hengshu1/decision_boundary_github/README.md

 >`python output_space.py --model VGG19 --saved_dir ./run1`

-3. Run `generate_mean_and_variance.py` to generate the centers (for individual classes) and singulvar values (of the joint features matrix between a class pair) during training.
+3. Run `python generate_mean_and_variance.py` to generate the centers (for individual classes) and singulvar values (of the joint features matrix between a class pair) during training.

+4. Run `python generate_fig7.py` to plot Fig 7.